quantum-quirks/oldperitia/docs/source/features.rst

 ----------------------------
 .. image:: ./images/asl-ui.png

-American Sign Language (ASL) is a visual language used by the Deaf and Hard of Hearing community.
-ASL utilizes hand gestures, facial expressions, and body language to convey meaning, making it a valuable tool for those who are unable to hear spoken language.
-Additionally, ASL is a unique and rich language in its own right, with its own grammar and cultural norms.
+Peritia ASL is an American Sign Language catalogue program that can help individuals learn and improve their American Sign Language skills.
+ It features interactive signing instructions,a finger spelling tool and a search bar to search signs by word or by browsing through categories.

 ``Aura``
 ---------
 .. image:: ./images/aura-ui.png

 Aura is a cursor highlighting tool that is used to make the cursor more visible or distinguishable on a computer screen.
 This can be useful for individuals with visual impairments or for those using a computer in a brightly lit environment.
 Aura offers various customization options such as different colors, and size.